subado/notes/content/cmake/first-steps/index.md

   a string value of either "TRUE" or "FALSE".
 Cache variables are inherited with a union operation unless the value is specified as null – then, it remains unset.
   String values support macro expansion.
-- **Environment**: This is an optional map of environment variables where keys denote variable names.
+- **environment**: This is an optional map of environment variables where keys denote variable names.
 Accepted values include null or string values.
 Environment variables are inherited with a union operation unless the value is specified as null – then, it remains unset.
 String values support macro expansion, and variables